johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-06-swashbuckle-inheritance-multiple-return-types/index.md

 });
 ```

+There's three things we're doing here:

+1. With [`UseAllOfForInheritance`](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#enabling-inheritance) we're enabling inheritance - this allows us to maintain the inheritance hierarchy in any generated client models.
+2. With [`UseOneOfForPolymorphism`](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#enabling-polymorphism) we're listing the possible subtypes for an action that accepts/returns base types.
+3. With [`SelectSubTypesUsing`](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#detecting-subtypes) we're pointing Swashbuckle at the type hierarchies it exposes in the generated Swagger.

 Then next time we `dotnet run` we see that we're serving up both `WeatherForecast` and `WeatherForecastWithLocation`:

 ![screenshot of swagger UI including `WeatherForecast` and `WeatherForecastWithLocation`](screenshot-swagger-ui-with-location.png)